Inspect MODFLOW 6 interactively

 dll file path:path/to/dll/libmf6.dll

-MODFLOW version:6.4.1
+MODFLOW version:6.7.0.dev2

-MODFLOW variable documentation is available
+MODFLOW Fortan variable documentation is NOT available.

 The same information is available as text: